František Juhan: Career

-He has won the Golden Helmet of Pardubice in 1938 and was a member of the 1937 medal-winning Czechoslovakian Six Days Trials Team.
+Juhan has won the Golden Helmet of Pardubice in 1938 and was a member of the 1937 medal-winning Czechoslovak Six Days Trials Team.

-He was the brother of the famous Porsche racer and Pan America champion Jaroslav Juhan.
+Juhan was the brother of the famous Porsche racer and Pan America champion Jaroslav Juhan.
 Jaroslav won for Porsche also raced a Ferrari Testarossa 250TR in 1958 at Le Mans.

-In Jaraslov's book "Life Without Brakes The man who brought Porsche to the Carrera" by Jan Králík and published Grada Publishing there is a section on Franta.
+In Jaraslov's book "Life Without Brakes The man who brought Porsche to the Carrera" by Jan Králík and published Grada Publishing, there is a section on Juhan.